Let’s celebrate Firefighter appreciation day! Or International Firefighter’s Day, or Nation Firefighter Day!

 Well, funny you should ask, because there is no official proclamation on record in the United States for Everyday Firefighters.

-We have INTERnational Firefighter Day– but it’s not formally recognized nationwide.
+We have INTERnational Firefighter Day– but it’s not formally recognized nationwide in the US.

 We had National Volunteer Firefighter Day (specifically volunteer) that President Reagan signed in 1984 for August 18th of that year.
 It did not carry on to other years.
 Obviously important, as roughly 70% of our nation’s Firefighters are Volunteers.

 And Finally, we have National First Responders day, October 28th, that was established in 2017.